uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Exclusions from the Settlement

 Not all Survivors of residential school abuse were included in the Settlement Agreement.
-For example, day school students, many Métis students, and pupils from schools in<!--x-->
-Newfoundland and Labrador have been excluded, as have students who attended government-funded schools that were not identified as residential schools.
+For example, day school students, many Métis students, and pupils from schools in <!-- page 223 -->Newfoundland and Labrador have been excluded, as have students who attended government-funded schools that were not identified as residential schools.
 These exclusions have led to new civil lawsuits against the government.
 The Commission urges all parties to seek expedited means of resolving this litigation.